klauswuestefeld/lizardspock/README.md

 ![alt tag](http://i.imgur.com/nBrPhhz.png) . ![alt tag](http://i.imgur.com/4ESnGSw.png) . ![alt tag](http://i.imgur.com/x7FQgFu.png)

 In this tutorial, you will learn how how to use the Sneer cloud.
 It's pretty simple but I assume you are familiar with [Reactive Programming](http://en.wikipedia.org/wiki/Reactive_programming).
-Here is a nice introduction on the subject: [Functional Reactive Programming on Android With RxJava](http://mttkay.github.io/blog/2013/08/25/functional-reactive-programming-on-android-with-rxjava/).
+Here is a nice introduction on the subject: [Observable](https://github.com/Netflix/RxJava/wiki/Observable).
 You should definitely give it a try.

 Getting Started
 ---------------